Racket-Science/Tennis-Match-Predictions/story.md

     Prepare

     - The first step is to prepare.
     - We separated the data into X and Y where the X represents the features that drive player1 to win, and the y represents the target variable that we are trying to predict which is player_1_wins.
 This reduces the 91 columns in our dataset down to 7.
-    - We then split the data into train, validate, and test so that our model was not overfit on this dataset and can be evaluated on validate for accuracy.
-The final model is evaluated on the test data.

     Baseline